coldfusioncsr/mega/README.md

 |&#x1F34D;(12d)|150% (1st)|70% (1st)|30% (1st)||150% (2nd)|70% (2nd)|70% (3rd)|150% (3rd)|70% (4th)|30% (2nd)||70% (5th)|70% (6th)|30% (3rd)|
 |&#x1F34E;(10d)|150% (1st)|70% (1st)|30% (1st)||150% (2nd)|150% (3rd)||150% (4th)|70% (2nd)|30% (2nd)||150% (5th)|150% (6th)||

-> **Wildcard is activated at 20:00 UTC by admin, unless authorized by admin**
+> **Wildcard is activated by admin, unless authorized by admin.** For mature crew, self-governed would be ideal.
+>
+> Crew stat indicates 30% campaign generated more RPs.
+So here is the priority, 30% -> 70% -> 150%.
+If 30% is available, activate 30%, otherwise 70%.
+150% is the last choice.
+>
+> Wildcard time having generated over 0.5m RPs are 20:00 UTC, 2:00 UTC.
+Crew stats indicates, crew is not as active as usual between 10:00 Fri - 9:59 Sat UTC and generated less than 0.2m RPs in 70% campaign.
+Better to skip this period of time.

+> - Collect tokens by expiry time from Daily Bonus, Milestone Prize, Season events (Crew Cup, Token Cup, Service Trial, Prestige Cup)
+> - Donate tokens at earliest possible time so that we have wildcard available to activate.
+> - Fullfil one wildcard then move to next.
+Do NOT split donations which delays wildcard campaigns.
+> - ~~Only one wildcard campaign per day to avoid tiredness~~

 - [Any unused Wildcard tokens will automatically disappear at the end of each Crew Championship season, so make sure you use them up before the season ends!](https://zyngasupport.helpshift.com/hc/en/55-csr-2/faq/8074-what-happens-to-my-wildcard-tokens-at-the-end-of-the-crew-championship-season/)
-- Collect tokens in time from Daily Bonus, Milestone Prize, Season events (Crew Cup, Token Cup, Service Trial, Prestige Cup)
 - [RP and Wildcard tokens can only be claimed during Crew Cup events](https://www.tumblr.com/csrracingofficial/178448763240/the-player-inbox-explained)
-- Fullfil one wildcard then move to next.
-Do NOT split donations which delays wildcard campaigns.
-- ~~Only one wildcard campaign per day to avoid tiredness~~
 - https://zyngasupport.helpshift.com/hc/en/55-csr-2/faq/8073-what-are-wildcards/
 - https://csr2boss.com/how-to-donate-crew-token-use-wildcards-wisely/
 - https://csr2btb.wordpress.com/2020/02/14/how-to-maximize-using-tokens-for-wise-team-leader/